Logo 101: How to design logos

 Once you have the overall shape of the logo set, test out colors.
 The logo maker app has defined presets that you can use to quickly iterate through different options.
 Use one of the words from your brand identity set to select a color that represents this word best (read more about the meaning of colors).
 You can use the foreground and background color pickers to further customize your color choice.

-The second geometric font is “Bauhaus Bau,” the initial idea giver behind the Mojomox logo app concept: All letters across all fonts are interchangeable in their formats due to their shared grid structure.
+The second geometric but rounded font is “Bauhaus Bau,” the initial idea giver behind the Mojomox logo app concept: All letters across all fonts are interchangeable in their formats due to their shared grid structure.
 “Bauhaus Bau” is based on the Bauhaus design of the 1920s; it has a very modular, almost playful and architectural feel.
 It’s rounder and its letters act as shapes because the typeface lacks full-height letter stems.

 “Bauhaus Cut” is the third typeface and it’s characterized by its eccentric letter corners that add an edgy, organic and when used sparingly simply a special feel to the logo design.